 Recently I checked out a pop-up art installation in San Diego called Wonderspaces.
 One of the exhibits was Not Myself Today.
 It consisted of a wall of buttons with emotions written on them.
 The instructions invited participants to choose a button that showed how they felt at the moment.
 (I picked the "Awkward" button and wore it upside down, just to be cheeky.)

 It got me thinking, what would it be like if we literally wore our feelings on our sleeves (or lapels)?
 How would we treat one another if we knew the other person was feeling sensitive or stressed that day?
 Would we be curious if we saw they were feeling proud?
 Would we be envious if they displayed their Zen status every day?

 If you're someone who doesn't usually pay attention to or understand your own feelings (or even if you do), try this as an experiment: Each morning when you wake up, write down what you're feeling.
 You can use a journal or your phone or even a scrap of paper.
 If you want to, write more about what your feeling looks like, tastes like, sounds like.
 Get to know it and understand it.

 There's no guarantee your feeling will change if you want it to, or that it will remain the same if you so desire.
 What you might discover, though, is you may have some feelings about your feelings.
 Maybe you judge them as good or bad.
 Maybe you judge yourself as good or bad for having certain emotions.
 Just notice this.
 Think about how you would treat someone who was wearing that particular feelings button.
 Would you judge them or want to help them?
 Perhaps you would seek to understand and connect with that person.
 Or maybe you'd want to give them some space.
 What would happen if you took this same approach with yourself?
 Try it and see...

-To schedule a free, 10-minute consultation with Rachel Moore, MFTI, and find out how she might be of help, please click here.
+To request a free, 15-minute consultation with Rachel Moore, LMFT, and find out how she might be of help, please click here.